YosysHQ/yosys/docs/source/using_yosys/pyosys.rst

 2. Installing the Pyosys wheels

-   On macOS and GNU/Linux (specifically, not musllinux,) you can install pre-built wheels of Yosys using ``pip`` as follows:
+   On macOS and GNU/Linux you can install pre-built wheels of Yosys using ``pip``:

    ``python3 -m pip install pyosys``